Project Runway: Season 19

 Shantall Lacayo won the season, with Chasity Sereal, Coral Castillo, and Kristina Kharlashkina as runners-up.

-Preceding the Season 19 premiere, Project Runway Redemption's web-only mini-series featured eight previously eliminated contestants competing for a $25k prize.
+Preceding the season 19 premiere, Project Runway Redemption's web-only mini-series featured eight previously eliminated contestants competing for a $25k prize.
 The eight previously eliminated contestants were from seasons 17 and 18: Frankie Lewis, Afa Ah Loo, Kovid Kapoor, Tessa Clark, Bishme Cromartie, Dayoung Kim, Delvin McCray, Nancy Volpe-Beringer.
 The first four episodes featured head-to-head match ups, with the winners earning spots in the finale, with the finale winner earning the grand prize.

-Season 20
+Season 20 (All Stars)

-On October 16, 2022, it was announced that season 20 will be an All-star season, featuring the most talented fashion designers from previous seasons.
-Details of the season have not been announced.
+On May 8, 2023, it was announced that season 20 would premiere on June 15, 2023.
+It was an "All-Star" season featuring 14 designers from the previous 19 seasons.
+Siriano returned as the mentor, while Garcia, Maxwell, and Welteroth returned as judges.

+Bishme Cromartie was the winner of the season, while Brittany Allen and Laurence Basse were placed as runner-ups.

+Season 21

+On October 17, 2024, it was announced the twenty-first season would debut in 2025 and that the ten-episode season would premiere on July 31, 2025, and would air on Freeform with a refocusing of the competition "for a new generation".
+On January 3, 2025, it was announced Klum would return to the series for the first time following her departure at the conclusion of the sixteenth season.
+Siriano returned to serve as a mentor and Garcia as a judge; Law Roach joined as a judge.

+Veejay Floresca was the winner of the season, while Ethan Mundt and Jesus Estrada were placed as runner-ups.

+Season 22

+On October 21, 2025, Disney Entertainment renewed the series for its twenty-second season to debut in 2026.

 Spin-offs

 All Stars

 Project Runway All Stars is a spin-off of Project Runway, featuring designers from previous seasons of Project Runway.
 The show ran for seven seasons.
 Angela Lindvall and Carolyn Murphy have each hosted one season, and the last five seasons were hosted by Alyssa Milano.
 As on the regular Project Runway, the designers are judged by the host, two permanent judges and 1–2 guest judges.
 The permanent All Stars judges were designers Isaac Mizrahi and Georgina Chapman.
-Joanna Coles mentored the designers in the first two seasons, Zanna Roberts Rassi mentored in season three to season five, and Anne Fulenwider mentored the last two seasons.
+Joanna Coles mentored the designers in the first two seasons, Zanna Roberts Rassi mentored in seasons 3–5, and Anne Fulenwider mentored the last two seasons.